Masataka Sugimoto

 Masataka Sugimoto (杉本 昌隆, Sugimoto Masataka) is a Japanese professional shogi player ranked 8-dan.
-He is also a non-executive director of the Japan Shogi Association.
+He is a former non-executive director of the Japan Shogi Association.

-Early life
+Early life and apprenticeship

 Sugimoto was born on November 13, 1968, in Nagoya, Japan.
 In 1980, he finished third in the 5th Elementary School Student Meijin Tournament and entered the Japan Shogi Association's apprentice school that same year at the rank 6-kyū under the guidance of shogi professional Susumu Itaya.

 Sugimoto was promoted to the rank of 1-dan in 1985 before obtaining full professional status and the rank of 4-dan in October 1990 after finishing the 7th 3-dan League (April 1990 – September 1990) with a record of 13 wins and 5 losses.

 Shogi professional

 Sugimoto became the 57th professional shogi player to win 600 official games when he defeated Satoru Sakaguchi in a preliminary round game of the 72nd Ōshō Tournament on January 28, 2022.